Race registration is currently closed.

 - Master 70+ – Those over the age of 70; this division tends to have racers with varying experience levels.

 - Note: all racers are free to self-select their category (i.e., if a racer is 47 years old they do not have to race in the master 45+ division).

 An active Arctic Bicycle Club membership is required to participate in races for insurance purposes.
 Money collected from membership dues goes toward improving the Arctic Bicycle Club as a whole.

 Individual Membership is for racers 18 and over.
 We allow up to 4 children to be listed on each adult profile as a form of family membership.
 Simply go to the account page and scroll down to add child.

 Junior Membership is for racers 17 and under.
 We want to encourage young riders to experience the joy of cycling.
 That’s why all riders 17 and under with an active junior membership ride for free in any race they sign up for!
 Each junior must be accompanied by an adult at each event.

 Online registration ensures our events run smooth and helps reduce the workload on our volunteer organization.
 Please only use day of registration as a last resort.
 Our registration system helps us verify that every racer is a member of the club which is required by our insurance policy.

 On Site Registration

 On site registration will be available for most events but we encourage everyone to sign up in advance online.
-Signing up online makes our duties as a volunteer organization way easier and helps the flow of the event.

 A standard road bike is generally the most common bike for road events.
 You can ride any type of bike technically as long as the specific event allows it.
 The two most common types for bikes are the standard road and the time trial bike.
 Time trial bikes are not allowed in any event with a mass start or when drafting is allowed.